Skip to main content

 • Faculty Profile

-Keywords: health disparities, intimate partner violence (IPV), African Caribbean women and girls, IPV & HIV risk reduction interventions, IPV and contraceptive use
+Keywords: health disparities, intimate partner violence, IPV, African Caribbean women and girls, IPV & HIV risk reduction interventions, IPV and contraceptive use

 Profile photo of Cynthia Chernecky

-Cynthia Chernecky, PhD, RN, AOCN, FAAN
+Cynthia Chernecky, PhD, RN, FAAN

 • Email